abraxaslabs-io/sample-contracts/docs/index.md

 staked timestamp (which will also be available on the transaction object), and the duration of the stake (which is a function of the staked and expiry timestamps).
 This provides a more data rich event where off-chain services do not need to collect additional data, at the cost of a higher amount of gas.
-On any L2 / L3 this would be entirely insignificant in terms of cost.
+On any L2 / L3 this would be entirely insignificant in terms of cost. withdrawnAt will always be 0, but it pads that last slot to a full bytes32 and means that the Stake and Unstake messages have the same format.

 _An **event** is a message emitted outside of the blockchain, and can be read and parsed by providers.
 They are used to keep track of on-chain events, for both reporting and other off-chain activities (for example calculating staking yields)._